pantheon-systems/documentation/source/content/guides/drupal-9-migration/06-build-tools-to-d9-build-tools.md

 ## Will This Guide Work for Your Build Tools Workflow?

-This tutorial is for you if the site:
+Before you continue, confirm that your site meets the following:

-1. Code is managed using an external repository outside of Pantheon (GitHub, GitLab, Bitbucket, etc.)
+1. Code is managed using an external repository outside of Pantheon (GitHub, GitLab, Bitbucket, etc.).

-1. Is built through a service like GitHub Actions, Circle CI, or Travis
+1. The site is built through a service like GitHub Actions, Circle CI, or Travis.

 1. Build artifacts are pushed to your Pantheon repository.

-1. Has a blue banner across the top that says that the site is compatible with a [database upgrade](/pantheon-yml#specify-a-version-of-mariadb):
+1. The site's Dashboard displays a blue banner banner across the top that says that the site is compatible with a [database upgrade](/pantheon-yml#specify-a-version-of-mariadb):

    > Good news, your site's database version is now configurable!
 Learn how.